raiden-network/microraiden/docs/contract/index.rst

 """"""""""""

 1. Get some testnet-Ether at the `ropsten-faucet <https://www.reddit.com/r/ethdev/comments/61zdn8/if\_you\_need\_some\_ropsten\_testnet\_ethers/>`__
 #.
-Modify the `project.json <https://github.com/raiden-network/microraiden/blob/master/contracts/project.json#L49>`__ to change the default account:
+Modify the `project.json <https://github.com/raiden-network/microraiden/blob/master/contracts/project.json#L49>`__ to change the default account
 #.
 Start the geth node from the commandline:

 .. code-block:: sh